trumandaniels/nba-coaching/README.md

 A naive approach is to look at a coaches' win percentage because players often have a much larger impact on team success.

 One idea is that **good coaches maximize their players' talent**, but how can we measure that?
-By getting
+Because Coaches design the offense, they have some say over which players are able to take, along with the quality of those shots.

 So what does a high quality shot look like?